17 Jul A Guide To Continuous Glucose Monitoring (CGM) For Weight Loss

 WHAT TO AIM FOR WHEN MONITORING BLOOD SUGAR

 The below chart from Diabetes UK outlines optimal ranges to aim for when monitoring your blood sugar levels:

 Your optimal blood glucose targets may vary depending on your age and state of health.

 FreeStyle Libre is one of the most popular and widely available continuous glucose monitors used for weight loss.
-Their FreeStyle Libre Sensor costs £57.95.
+The FreeStyle Libre Sensor costs around £60.00.

 Dexcom is another popular CGM brand with three different devices available.

 If you’re diabetic and looking to monitor your glucose levels in order to best manage your condition, it’s advisable to discuss continuous glucose monitoring with your medical practitioner.

 A COMPREHENSIVE APPROACH TO WEIGHT LOSS

 A CGM can provide valuable insights that will support your weight loss.
 However, a more comprehensive solution is usually required in order to achieve long term weight loss success.

 We are a team of qualified nutritionists who specialise in weight loss.
 We can support you in overcoming your weight challenges, achieving your desired weight and maintaining it long term.
 You can use this link to book in for a complimentary call today.
 This is an opportunity to talk through your challenges with a qualified nutritionist and decide together whether one of our Intelligent Weight Loss programmes is right for you.
 Or contact us to request a copy of our brochure and we will get back to you soon.